5 Common Signs and Symptoms of Iron Deficiency

 For women especially, keeping your iron levels up is important and an ongoing task, as monthly periods will reduce the level of iron in your blood.
 Additionally, it’s more common for women (especially pregnant women) to struggle with absorbing sufficient amounts of iron from food or supplements that have been ingested, especially as they get older.

 Something my doctor recommended that I’ve been trying is avoiding tea and coffee for an hour before and after meals, particularly if I’m eating a meal that is rich in iron.
-This is because they both contain tannins which inhibit the absorption of iron.
-That means even if you’re consuming enough iron in your diet, your body isn’t able to use any of that iron.
+This is because they both contain tannins, which inhibit iron absorption.
+That means even if you’re consuming enough iron in your diet, your body can’t use any of that iron.

 If you haven’t had blood tests recently and you’re experiencing some of the symptoms that I’ve covered, it’s definitely worth making an appointment.
 An iron deficiency, if left unaddressed, can have serious implications for your health, and, as has been my experience, it also has a huge impact on your quality of life.